blbadger/blbadger.github.io/aperiodic-inverted.md

 This is a one-to-one map, meaning that (2) is invertible.

 Does this mean that, given some point $(x, y)$ in the plane we can determine the path it took to get there?
-Let's try this with the reversal function above
+Let's try this with the inverse function above for $a = 1.4, b=0.3$

 ```python
 #! python3